Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 **Isabella**: "But at what cost?
 We can't sacrifice our values for the sake of progress."

 ### Scene 4: Reflection
-*Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus.*
+*Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus and Sarah.
+She contemplates the balance between her advocacy for ethical AI and the need for economic stability, questioning whether her ideals are too idealistic.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?"

 ### Action Statement
-Analyze the `characters/human_characters/isabella_torres/character_profiles.md` file to identify gaps in the characterization of Isabella Torres, focusing on her motivations, relationships, and internal conflicts.
-Propose specific enhancements to ensure a well-rounded character profile.
+Analyze the `characters/human_characters/isabella_torres/character_profiles.md` file to identify enhancements for Isabella Torres's character profile, specifically focusing on clarifying her motivations and internal conflicts related to economic policies and AI rights advocacy.
+This includes detailing how her relationships with Marcus Reynolds and Sarah Chen influence her advocacy efforts and ethical considerations.

 ### Source Files
 - **File to Analyze**: `characters/human_characters/isabella_torres/character_profiles.md`